What you see: Yellowing arugula leaves.

 So, is it OK to eat yellow arugula?
 Here’s the story.

 Your arugula breathes.
 Technically, respires, but, in any event, its cells take in oxygen and release carbon dioxide,* even as the leaves look to be lying perfectly still in their plastic clamshell container.

-All plants respire, even after we harvest them, but leaves like arugula tend to do so at particularly fast rates.
+All plants respire, even after we harvest them, but leaves (like arugula) tend to do so particularly quickly.
 This is because the mission of a leaf is typically to grow fast and not concern itself with slowing down and storing things for later (unlike, say, a potato).

 A fast-breathing arugula leaf ages much faster than the plodding potato.
 This is because with every “breath” the arugula is putting more of its internal plant machinery into motion and using more of its limited nutrient stash.
 And, since it’s now cut off from the rest of the plant, its stash can’t be replenished.

 But, the arugula cells can look to some of their own internal components for additional nutrients.
 Nutrients like those contained in chlorophyll, the pigment that’s central to photosynthesis and gives them their green color.
 So, the cells start to harvest what they can by breaking down the chlorophyll and when the chlorophyll is broken down, the leaf’s signature hue fades to yellow.

 Thus we’re left with yellowing leaves.
 The process, called senescence, is what you see on fall trees—except that the leaf deliberately sends nutrients back into the rest of the tree before it naturally falls off.

 “Senescence is self-programmed cell death,” said Jim Monaghan, Director of the Fresh Produce Research Centre at Harper Adams University.
 “It’s meant to break down and recirculate to the rest of the plant.”